mriale/PyDPainter/docs/menus/src/mode.md

 - [Tint](#tint)
 - [Hbrite](#hbrite)

-_Note: With the exception of **Shade Mode**, the right mouse button always paint using current background color (black by default) in Color Mode.
-So use left button to use theses Mode._
+_Note: With the exception of **Shade Mode**, the right mouse button always paints using current background color (black by default) in Color Mode.
+So use the left button with these Modes._

 To help you visualize the action of all these modes, we've used all or part of this image in our graphic examples:

 ![](grid-test.png)

 _For examples, we use the first column (star, target, text, asteroid) as custom brushes._

 ## Matte

 Uses a custom brush in its original form.
-Those areas of the brush matching the background color in effect when the brush was first created are transparent. _note: black by default_.
+Those areas of the brush matching the background color in effect when the brush was first created are transparent.
+_note: black by default_.
 This is the default mode activated when you create a custom brush using the Brush Selector.
 Now you can draw using this brush in all drawing tools.

 ![](matte-examples.png)